STAR-Tsinghua/ServerlessVideoAnalytics/README.md

 ## Set up interaction with AWS

-The `requesthandler.py` is responsible for send pictures to AWS Lambda and get results back.
+The `requesthandler.py` is responsible for sending pictures to AWS Lambda and getting results back.

 You should set up AWS Lambda functions and get function URLs following README in awsmodel.